-The sixth model in the much loved Spinfisher series from Penn is easily the best inshore spinning reel that they have ever designed.
+The sixth model in the much loved Spinfisher series from Penn is one of the highest quality that they have ever designed.

 Penn are well known in the sea fishing world in particular their line of offshore reels like the stunning Penn International, they also have a big presence in the spinning reel market with the Spinfisher, Clash, Fierce and the massive Penn slammer which is used for really heavy spinning setups.

 The Spinfisher is their high performance reel for smaller inshore spinning gear and it is one hell of a workhorse.

 From beach casting to shorter pier or sight casting over flats the Spinfisher can handle just about anything you can throw at it.

 Just like the Stradic above the main selling point of the Spinfisher is just how well it is sealed and the internals are protected from water and grit/sand.

 The drag is also considerably beefy and Penn use a number of drag washers to almost double the maximum drag.